MPs demand recall of Parliament as rioting continues across Britain

 MPs from across the political spectrum have demanded the recall of Parliament in the face of rioting on Britain’s streets.

-But Yvette Cooper, the Home Secretary, said Parliament would not be recalled “right now”.
+But Home Secretary Yvette Cooper said Parliament will not be recalled “right now”.

-Speaking to Times Radio, Tory leadership contender Dame Priti said the country was seeing “extraordinary criminality”.
+Speaking to Times Radio, Tory leadership contender Dame Priti said the country is seeing “extraordinary criminality”.

 She said: “We now need to, in my view, as politicians, get some kind of grip on this, which is why I am calling for the recall of Parliament right now so that we can actually discuss these issues.”

-Dame Priti compared the situation to the 2011 riots, when Parliament was recalled to debate the response to disorder, adding there were “many practical things” that could be achieved by recalling MPs.
+Dame Priti compared the situation to the 2011 riots, when Parliament was recalled to debate the response to disorder, adding there are “many practical things” that can be achieved by recalling MPs.

 She said: “Local authorities are now under pressure, the police are under pressure to do more effectively, we need to find out what more do they need.”